slavaww/slavaww/README.md

 👋 Hi, I’m Viacheslav
-👀 I’m interested in creating websites (use of CMS such as WordPress, Joomla, etc.), programming backend and frontend, supporting and organizing the work of web servers.
+👀 I’m web-developer, programming backend and frontend, supporting and organizing the work of web servers.
 <!-- - 🌱 I’m currently learning how to develop further and what to do next :-)
 - 💞️ I’m looking to collaborate on ... -->